-The Best Things To Do In Launceston With Kids
+Best Things To Do In Launceston And The Tamar Valley With Kids

 When you’re looking for the best places to visit in Tasmania with kids, another great place to visit on the island is Launceston.
 Located in northern Tasmania, Launceston is well known for Cataract Gorge, great hiking trails and several sites of historical interest too – there are some great kids activities Launceston has to offer.

-Below I’ve listed some of the best things to do in Launceston with kids.
+Below, I’ve listed some of the best things to do in Launceston and the Tamar Valley with kids.

 If you’re looking for things to do in Launceston for kids, Cataract Gorge is probably the number one choice, and is a popular tourist site around 1.5 kilometres from Launceston town centre.

 Adventure minded kids will love the suspension bridges and chair lift.
 There’s a swimming pool, cafe / restaurant and several kilometers of hiking trails to wander at your own pace to enjoy the beautiful scenery.
 One of my recommended Launceston things to do for family!

 Just a 15 minute drive north of Launceston along the Tamar Valley, Grindelwald is another popular one of Launceston attractions for kids.
 The town is modelled on its namesake village in Switzerland: The mountain village of Grindalwald.

 In town, there are plenty of characterful shops to explore, a chocolate cafe, 18-hole mini-golf, paddle-boats available for hire and even the world’s largest bouncing pillow available for children!